 New Zealand's largest urban environment, Auckland is home to 1.5 million people who bring a rich diversity to the region's food, arts and cultural experiences.
-The city's extinct volcanic cones offer spectacular views of the Hauraki Gulf Islands, native forest ranges, twin harbours and sparkling cityscape.
+Enjoy spectacular views of the Hauraki Gulf Islands, native forest ranges, twin harbours and sparkling cityscape.
 With three local wine regions, surf and harbour beaches, native bird sanctuaries, marine reserves and seaside regional parks, there's always something wonderful to do or see here.

 About our flights to Auckland

-Air New Zealand operates non-stop flights to Auckland from Fiji, Samoa, Tonga, Rarotonga, Tahiti, Niue, New Caledonia, Australia, Singapore, Bali, Japan, China, Hong Kong, Taipei, USA (including Honolulu), Canada and Argentina.
-We also offer direct flights from London via Los Angeles.
-Through our alliance partners, you can fly to Auckland from London via San Francisco, Singapore, Vancouver, Hong Kong and Taipei.
+Air New Zealand operates non-stop flights to Auckland from Fiji, Samoa, Tonga, Rarotonga, Tahiti, Niue, New Caledonia, Australia, Singapore, Bali, Japan, China, Hong Kong, Taipei, USA (including Honolulu) and Canada.

-Stepping ashore on the volcanic cone of Rangitoto Island is like landing on another planet and the hike to the crater summit is rewarded with spectacular 360° views.
+Stepping ashore on Rangitoto Island is like landing on another planet and the hike to the summit is rewarded with spectacular 360° views.

 Where to go and what to see in Auckland

 Experience the adventure and natural beauty of New Zealand's largest city.
-Idyllic island sanctuaries, forest parks, surf beaches and renowned wine regions are all within 40 minutes of a sophisticated harbour city centre that's dotted with grassy volcanic cones.
+Idyllic island sanctuaries, forest parks, surf beaches and renowned wine regions are all within 40 minutes of a sophisticated harbour city centre.

 Enjoy delicious food and wine